ciena-blueplanet/ember-cli-visual-acceptance/README.md

 #### Target browser and OS version

 You can specify the exact version of the browser as well as the OS the test will be run against.
-To determine the current version of your browser and OS, follow these steps (from [detect.js](https://github.com/benbscholz/detect/blob/master/src/detect.js#L6-L11)):

     - install `ember-cli-visual-acceptance`
     - run `ember test -s` (this will launch a browser)